The Growing Child: 3-Year-Olds

 How does my child interact with others?

-Every child is unique and will develop different personalities, but these are some of the common behavioral traits that may be present in your child:
+Every child is unique and will develop a different personality.
+Here are some of the common behavioral traits that may be present in your child:

 Starts to share and likes to play with other children